 EWI INSTALLATION

-The first step before beginning the EWI installation process is to do a render test.
-This will identify whether your existing render is strong enough to support the particular insulation.
-Second step would be removing an existing pipework from the building so the installation process can begin.
-On this stage you should also fit a protective layer over your windows, which will prevent them from being damaged during the installation process.
-External wall insulation does not normally reach the ground but instead begins a few inches above.
 Once you’ve decided on the height, this is where the aluminium start track or base track, will be installed.
 Starter tracks should be installed against a flat surface, with any gaps filled with expanding foam, plastic trims, or silicone sealant, however it would be preferred to dub out the wall locally to ensure full contact with the wall and rear up stand of the trim.
-Trims are usually set 150mm above ground level to reduce the effects of ‘splash back’ of rainwater, dirt and other contaminants, however it is advised that DPCs should not be bridged.
+Trims are usually set 200mm above ground level to reduce the effects of ‘splash back’ of rainwater, dirt and other contaminants, however it is advised that DPCs should not be bridged.

 EWI SYSTEM COMPONENTS